WebOfTrustInfo/rwot1-sf/draft-documents/rebranding-web-of-trust.md

 An **_Action_** is something that occurs outside of the solar system of Entity, when he connects with another Entity.
 Where an Entity is an objective representation, an Action is instead a subjective interaction.
 It’s defined by up to five sequential steps: decision of privacy, creation of expectations, experience of activity, interpretation of activity, and statement of reputation.
 Then the rules of the community (or if you prefer the Web) may introduce one final step: manipulation of feedback.

 **_Decision of Privacy_** requires for Entities to decide what they’re going to reveal to each other as part of the Action.
-They must each decide how much of their Identity, their Validation, their Authentication, and their Attributes to expose, if any; the Entities might decide to reveal nothing, creating a totally anonymous Action.
+They must each decide how much of their Identity, their Verification, their Authentication, and their Attributes to expose, if any; the Entities might decide to reveal nothing, creating a totally anonymous Action.

-**_Creation of Expectations_** allows each Entity to look at exposed Identity, Validation, Authentication, and Attributes and to compare that to the context of the Action.
+**_Creation of Expectations_** allows each Entity to look at exposed Identity, Verification, Authentication, and Attributes and to compare that to the context of the Action.
 Then each Entity decides what will he believes will happen over the course of the Action.

 **_Experience of Activity_** is when the Action actually occurs, and each Entity sees the results.